junior-devleague/Linux-and-windows-final-project/prove-It-windows-and-linux-project.md

 Determine the key sub topics, and examples to demonstrate for your topic.

 Objective 2:
 Project Proposal.
 In 3-5 sentences explain how you want to present your topic.
-You *CAN NOT* do a presentation, slides, or powerpoint.
+You *CAN NOT* do slides or a powerpoint.
 The more creative and effective your presentation the more points you will receive.

 Objective 3:
 Create something hands on that the class can do to reinforce your topic.